juanis2112/Spyder-Workshop/README.md

 ## Import Packages and Data

-The first thing we need to do before starting our work is import the packages necessary for our analysis and load the data in a way that is easy to explore.
+The first thing we need to do before starting our work is import the packages necessary for our analysis, and load the data in a way that it is easy to explore.

-1. Import the packages matplotlib and pandas:
+1. Import the packages Matplotlib and Pandas:

 ```python
 import matplotlib.pyplot as plt